alex-kas/nec_terrain/general-th.md

 The trick is that before `aboot` is called it is being checked using certificates written inside and computing the hash sum.
 If the check does not succeed the boot process halts.

-In the same manner `aboot` check `boot` or `recovery`.
+In the same manner `aboot` checks `boot` or `recovery`.
 Chances are that `aboot` will just halt the phone if the bootable image does not pass the security checks.

 This is a way more complicated problem to overcome than just become a `root`.
 The oddity is as follows.
 Once you have become the `root`, you may have chances to overwrite, say `boot` partition with your new lovely kernel, but this kernel may **not** be booted by `aboot` becuase its hash is wrong.
+As a result you cannot start your phone completely.

 This is not just a mistake, this with high probability will lead to the complete **brick** out of your phone.
 You therefore must be absolutely sure **before** altering bootable partitions, that this is in accord with possible lock mechanisms.

+Some people may think that *factory reset* may help but this is wrong!
+"Factory reset" in most cases assumes that `system`, `boot` and `recovery` (and of course all other system) partitions are given and are immutable.
+There is just **NO** second image for them inside.
+Usually "factory reset" only wipes what you, as a normal user, have done on your phone.
+Your programs, settings, files, etc. Be aware!

 ##### NAND-lock